 Lorcan’s expression suddenly darkened as he walked towards the boy.
-He jerked his injured arm.
+He jerked at his injured arm.
 “What have you done?”

-In one swift motion, Lorcan’s arm rose towards the sky before dropping, slapping the boy clean across the face and hard enough to knock him down.
+In one swift motion, Lorcan’s arm rose toward the sky before dropping, slapping the boy clean across the face and hard enough to knock him down.
 “Do not lie to me.
 This isn’t the first time you’ve tried this.”

 A familiar voice from behind caused me to freeze.
 “It wasn’t the boy.”

-Lorcan glared at the source behind me and whispered.
-“Savage.”
+Lorcan glared at the source behind me and whispered, “Savage.”

 “The boy did nothing.
-I did it.”
+I did it,” she explained, sternly.

 “Why?”
 I asked.

 She shook her head as her eyes narrowed.
 “You are a foolish boy.
-Blinded by hatred and ᛈᛟᚹᛖᚱ.
+Blinded by hatred and power.
 You’ve done nothing but destroy and create pain when we tried to teach you otherwise.
 And now you believe this man’s lies.
 You believe in lies before the truth.”

 Her words were beginning to enrage me; scolding me as if I were a child.
-My hand instantly reached towards her throat, and I held her close.
+My hand instantly reached for her throat, and I held her close.
 “Do not presume to know more than me.
 You have not seen what I have seen.”

 Catori’s eye stayed strong as she met mine.
 “You cannot return.
 You must leave this place.
 We have decided to banish you.”

 We stood in silence.
 The only sounds came from the boy as he continued to cry and whimper.
 My eyes moved from where Catori had once been to the doorway.
-The runes were still glowing.
+The red runes were still glowing.
 The longer I stared, the more it felt as though they were imprinting onto me as well.

 Lorcan finally stepped forward.
 “You can travel with us.
 Leave your tribe and return to the village, where we can finally begin sealing all of the demons.
 You have a great many things to teach me.”